News report

 At a glance

-- Items date from the 8th to 20th centuries.
+- The items range in date from the 8th to the 20th centuries.

-- Artifacts were destined for the USA, France, and Italy.
+- Artifacts were headed for international destinations including the USA, France, and Italy.

-- Seized items include historical toiletry sets and decorative buttons.
+- Notable seized items include historical toiletry sets and decorative buttons.

-- Ongoing customs efforts aim to protect Ukraine's cultural heritage.
+- Ongoing customs efforts are crucial for protecting Ukraine's cultural heritage.

 Why it matters